-It’s one of the most sought-after roles in the world of digital marketing, as businesses need expertly crafted marketing campaigns to sell their products and services.
+It’s one of the most sought-after roles in the world of digital marketing, as businesses need expertly crafted advertising campaigns to sell their products and services.

 In 2017, over seven million advertisers invested $10.0 billion into PPC ads, while 79% of marketers say it’s enormously beneficial for business.

 Not impressive enough?
 We have even more PPC statistics that showcase the immense popularity of the PPC industry.

 Working as an aspiring PPC expert, you can become a part of the prosperous industry of online advertising and grow your reputation as a world-class marketer.
 All while making some serious cash!

 But where do you start?
 And how do you become a PPC consultant in the first place?